venugopalreddy1322/vproject-source-code/README.md

 | `Jenkinsfile`    | Pipeline to update image in `deployment.yaml` and commit to repo (triggered by Jenkinsfile1). |
 | `.gitignore`     | Excludes unnecessary files from Git. |

+For webhook to trigger Jenkins job
+Settings of repo to synch --> webhook --> add webhook ---> Payload URL:<http://static-ip of Jenkins-server>:8080/github-webhook/  --->Content Type: application/json --> select 'Just the Push event'

 ---